Back to blog

 L4

-Monitor outputs for injection signatures → detect the rare bypasses, build audit trail
+Watch outputs for injection signatures, catch rare bypasses, build the audit trail

-SafePrompt's validation endpoint accepts any text string — whether it is a user query or a retrieved document chunk.
-The same endpoint handles both validation points:
+The validation endpoint accepts any text string, whether it is a user query or a retrieved chunk.
+The same endpoint handles both validation points.

 POST https://api.safeprompt.dev/api/v1/validate